imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 We are also configuring DHCPv6 to allocate addresses from the assigned IPv6 Prefix.
 This is configuration example for working in a dual-stack enviorment.

+This example shows the simplest IPv6 configuraion.
+This requests a /64 IPv6 netblock to be assigned to the interface.
+This will cause the system try to obtain a valid public IPv6 network to assign to the interface.
+This address space is allocated from the assigned IPv6 prefix delegation that the system obtained via DHCPv6.
+If there is insufficient IPv6 address space, the system will not assign a /64.

 .. code-block:: python
   :caption: /etc/config/network
   :emphasize-lines: 6